liyu10000/StarGAN-EgVA/EXPERIMENT.md

 2. Removed profile face shot at 0 and 180 degrees.

  - Config
+1. Propose to run 120000 iterations.
+2. Silenced random crop, use mean and std as it is.

+ - Result
+1. Sample results are really good.

+### Exp4 (03/14/2020)
+ - Dataset
+1. AffectNet dataset.
+2. 196902 for train, 2701 for test.

+ - Config
-1. Propose to run 100000 iterations.
+1. Propose to run 200000 iterations.
 2. Silenced random crop, use mean and std as it is.

  - Result